When you first put together your minimum requirements for a tenant, it's important to have rules and stick to them.

 To Do or Not To Do a Background Check

-Currently, you're allowed to do a background check and use the information discovered to make a decision about a lease agreement.
+Currently, you're allowed to do a background check for tenant screening and use the information discovered to make a decision about a lease agreement.

 For example, if you're uncomfortable renting to someone with a felony conviction, you can refuse based on that information.